Does a beneficiary have to approve the executor's fee?

 Vancouver, BC

 Yes.
 Before the executor distributes the estate, they have to give the beneficiaries a final accounting of their administration of the estate, including any fee they're charging.
-And the beneficiaries must agree with it for the executor to proceed.
+And the beneficiaries must approve the accounts before the executor can proceed.
 See step 9 in the steps to settle an estate.